Results

 JuMP.solve_time(model::InfiniteModel)

-Extend JuMP.solve_time for InfiniteModels in accordance with that reported by its optimizer model.
-Errors if such a query is not supported or if the optimizer model hasn't be solved.
+Extend JuMP.solve_time for InfiniteModels in accordance with that reported by its transformation backend.
+Errors if such a query is not supported or if the transformation backend hasn't been solved.

 source